 - Release all keys at once when you hear the startup sound

 - Turn off your Mac

-- When rebooting, hold down Option + Command + P + R
+- Power the Mac on and hold Option + Command + P + R

-- Release the keys after you see the Apple logo or hear the second startup sound.
+- Release the keys at once after you see the Apple logo or hear the second startup sound

 Run maintenance scripts